MGHollander/tado-ciq-bridge/README.md

-# tado° Garmin Connect IQ Bridge
+# tado° Garmin Connect IQ bridge

 This [Laravel](https://laravel.com/) based API functions as a bridge between your tado° smart thermostat and your Garmin wearable.